A Unified Framework for Forward and Inverse Problems in Subsurface Imaging using Latent Space Translations

 \subsection{Datasets}

-We consider the OpenFWI collection of datasets \citep{deng2022openfwi}, which encompasses multi-structural benchmark datasets for DL4SI organized into three groups: Vel Family, Fault Family, and Style Family.
-The Vel Family consists of four datasets representing simple geological patterns, while the Fault Family includes four datasets with fault-like deformations, presenting greater modeling challenges.
-The Style Family utilizes a style transfer method to create a range of highly complex geological settings.
+We consider the OpenFWI collection of datasets \citep{deng2022openfwi}, comprising multi-structural benchmark datasets for DL4SI grouped into: Vel, Fault, and Style Families.
+The Vel Family includes four datasets with simple geological patterns, while the Fault Family contains four datasets with fault-like deformations, presenting greater modeling challenges.
+The Style Family uses style transfer methods to create complex geological settings.
 The waveform data is structured as (\# source $\times$ recording time $\times$ receiver length), resulting in a shape of ($5 \times 1000 \times 70$) for five uniformly spaced seismic sources and 70 receivers over 1000 milliseconds.
 In contrast, the velocity maps are represented as (1 $\times$ depth $\times$ receiver length), with a shape of ($1 \times 70 \times 70$) reflecting spatial dimensions of depth and horizontal coverage.
 We also conduct out-of-distribution evaluations on the Marmousi \citep{martin2006marmousi2} and Overthrust datasets \citep{aminzadeh1996three}.
-They are standard benchmarks that closely mimic real-world scenarios, significantly surpassing the complexity of the OpenFWI datasets.
+They are standard benchmarks that closely mimic real-world scenarios and exceed the complexity of OpenFWI datasets.